 In general, flickering lights are caused by a simple drop or fluctuation in household voltage that causes the lights to dim momentarily.
 A variety of common issues can cause your lights to flicker, and understanding the specific causes will tell exactly what to do to solve it.

-Fluorescent lights are more prone to flickering than LED and other bulb types.
+Fluorescent light bulbs are more prone to flickering than LED and other bulb types.
 Low or high temperatures, aging bulbs or tubes, and normal warm-up cycles can all cause fluorescent bulbs to flicker.
 Small amounts of flickering aren’t a cause for concern, but if constant flickering or dimming are occurring, replace your fluorescent bulb to correct it.
-If the new bulb or tube flickers, it is likely that the fixture has a bad ballast.
+If the new bulb or tube still flickers, it is likely that the fixture has a bad ballast.
 You can replace the ballast on old fixtures (upgrading to an electronic ballast in the process), but it's usually simpler to replace the entire fixture.